 One of the challenges and key elements of privacy is guaranteeing transparency.
 At Telefónica we seek to put this into practice by including transparency as one of the guiding principles of the Global Privacy Policy and developing different initiatives bringing this principle to life.

-A case in point is our Global Privacy Centre and the Privacy or Transparency Centres of our OBs.
-As part of the principle of transparency, Telefónica provides customers with access to the data they generate during the use of our products and services.
-This data is collected in the so-called 'Personal Data Space' of the 4th platform.
-It is accessible through different channels such as the Transparency Centre in the My Movistar app.
+> Global Privacy and Security Centre: